We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

-Where we are given information that we did not ask for, we will only continue to hold the information if we need it.
-If we decide we do need this information, we will keep it securely along with the rest of your information.
+Where we are given information that we did not ask for, If we decide we do need this information, we will keep it securely along with the rest of your information.
 If we do not need this information, we will take reasonable steps to destroy or de-identify it.

 The NDB requires that where a data breach is likely to result in serious harm to any individuals to whom the information relates, we are required to notify those individuals and the Office of the Australian Information Commissioner (OAIC).

-The NDB will provide greater protection to the personal information of consumers, greater transparency in the way organisations like us respond to data breaches and give individuals the opportunity to minimise the damage caused by any unauthorised use of their personal information.
+The NDB provides greater protection to the personal information of consumers, greater transparency in the way organisations like us respond to data breaches and give individuals the opportunity to minimise the damage caused by any unauthorised use of their personal information.

-You have the right to request access to the information that we hold about you at any time.
-You also have the right to request information that we hold about you be corrected at any time.
-Requests to access your information can be made by contacting us.
+You have the right to request access to the personal information that we hold about you at any time.
+You also have the right to seek correction of the personal information that we hold about you at any time.
+These requests can be made by contacting us on the details below.

-We will respond to your request for access within a reasonable time.
+We will respond to your request for access within 30 calendar days.
 If we refuse to give you access to any of your information, we will provide you with reasons for the refusal and the relevant provisions of the Privacy Act that we rely on to refuse access.
 You can contact us if you would like to challenge our decision to refuse access.

 There is no charge for making a request to access your information.
 However, in some cases, there may be a charge to cover the time we spend locating, compiling and explaining the information you ask for.
 If there is a charge, we will give you an estimate upfront, and confirm that you wish to proceed.